-Dr Sidhu is a Senior Lecturer in Statistics in the School of Physical, Environmental and Mathematical Sciences at UNSW Canberra.
+Dr Sidhu is a Senior Lecturer in Statistics in the School of Science at UNSW Canberra.

 Leesa is a former high school teacher and has extensive experience in developing and lecturing undergraduate and postgraduate courses, including Science courses, service courses, and a prescribed course taken by all "non-maths" students.
 Though several courses are extremely difficult to teach given the students' diverse backgrounds and lack of confidence and/or interest, her passion for teaching, ability to establish a supportive classroom environment and exceptional communication skills allow her to engage students and make difficult content accessible.